polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ## Future Directions and Related Material
 - **Asset-class default caps at registration.** Add an "asset class" field to the asset registry (stablecoin, ETH-LST, long-tail, etc.) with a per-class default cap so new assets get a starting cap until governance sets one.
+- **User cancellation of held transfers.** The origin or authorized claimer of a held transfer could cancel it and claim their funds back, so they can retry in smaller transfers instead of waiting for a large one to fit.
 - **Per-asset capacity reservation.** If large transfers of a specific asset are regularly starved by smaller ones, reservation could be added for that asset, so held transfers count as used and go through within 24 hours (see "Why a refilling limit, not a lock" for the trade-off).
 This is a Gateway upgrade, not a setting: the Gateway would need to record held messages and their amounts, plus a per-asset flag.
 The per-message release time already recorded for transfers larger than the cap could be reused.
 - **Per-asset limited netting.** If an asset's two-way volume grows enough that its gross cap fills up on legitimate traffic, governance could enable netting for that asset.
 The counter would never go below zero and credit from the other direction would be limited to one cap per 24 hours, so the worst case is 2× the cap.
 - **Companion RFC:** [RFC-0166, Snowbridge Emergency Pause Pallet](./0166-snowbridge-emergency-pause-pallet.md), specifies the reactive layer that this preventive layer composes with.